bluefireteam/melos-action/README.md

 3. **[Only run dry-run versioning and publishing as a check:](./examples/03-check-only)** Only use the action to ensure in your pipeline that your packages are releasable, i.e. doesn't fail any dry run.

+**Note:** Publishing directly from GitHub Actions to pub.dev only works if dispatched from a _tag_, not from a branch.

 And this note is worth repeating - Remember to check the "Allow GitHub Actions to create and approve pull requests" checkbox in the bottom of the